namoopsoo/namoopsoo.github.io/content/post/2024-08-29--architectures.md

 - **Deep Speed**,  from **Microsoft**,  but hmm not well known I think.
 - Few years ago Google introduced JAX ([jax](https://github.com/google/jax) ) as a competitor since pytorch ( facebook ) , grew more popular.

+## But how can you scale back prop?
+Stochastic Gradient Descent with back prop.
+SGD,

+So with the forward pass, the output of each layer is the input of the next layer.

+How about the backwards pass?
+When do we actually update weights?

+how large is a batch in SGD?

+for GD, each graient step, prediction , compute gradient for the whole dataset. takes long time?

+Error is additive, so error of the whole dataset, is sum of predictive , of each row of your dataset.

+### mini batches
+So if each GPU does calculations to update weights and biases, based on a subset of the data, how do we combine the updates?

+Synchronization?

+First of all, with a mini batch, itself with multiple examples, do we have to update one example at a time?

 ## tensorflow overtaken by pytorch